Mostar authorities have to speed up the pace of integration in the

 Federation and Republika Srpska, as well as the District Mayor of Brcko are

-meeting tomorrow to discuss the
+meeting tomorrow to discuss the PAR strategy

 at a national conference on Public Administration Reform